 Listed below are general questions regarding dentistry and dental care.
 Select a question to view the Canadian Dental Associations' (CDA) response.

-How often you go for a dental exams depends on your oral health needs.
+How often you go for dental exams depends on your oral health needs.
 The goal is to catch small problems early.
 For many people, this means a dental exam every six months.
 Your dentist may suggest that you visit more or less often depending on how well you care for your teeth and gums, problems you have that need to be checked or treated, how fast tartar builds up on your teeth, and so on.

 Ask yourself the following questions: